foxssake/netfox/docs/netfox/nodes/tick-interpolator.md

 Uses [Interpolators] under the hood to support various data types.
 To read more on best practices, see [Interpolation caveats].

+!!! note
+    When running in headless mode, interpolation is disabled by default, since no rendering is taking place.

 ## Configuring interpolation

 To use *TickInterpolator*, add it as a child to the target node, specify the